facelessuser/sublime-markdown-popups/docs/styling.md

 ### Color Filters

 MdPopups also provides a number of color filters within the template environment that can manipulate the CSS colors returned from the `css` filter (or equivalent formatted CSS).
 These filters will strip out the color and modify it, and return the appropriate CSS.
 To manipulate a color value directly, you can use Sublime's built in color blending.
 In most cases, it is advised to use Sublime's color blending functionality, but these are available to aid those who wish to access and manipulate CSS of scopes directly.
-See Sublime's [minihtml documentation](https://www.sublimetext.com/docs/3/minihtml.html) for more info.
+See Sublime's [`minihtml` documentation][minihtml] for more info.

 Even though Sublime generally provides contrast to popups, lets pretend you had a popup that was the same color as the view window and it was difficult to see where the popup starts and ends.
 You can take the color schemes background and apply a brightness filter to it allowing you now see the popup clearly.